bstefansen/DarkTerrain/README.md

 # DarkTerrain
-A digital elevation map of Morocco using the MapBox API and Leaflet.js
+A digital elevation map of Morocco using the Mapbox API and Leaflet.js

 <a href="https://bstefansen.github.io/DarkTerrain/">Link</a>